Star Trek: The Original Series: Online distribution

 CBS Interactive is presenting all 3 seasons of the series via the tv.com iPhone app.
-The full-length episodes, without the new CGI but digitally processed to remove the original celluloid artifacts, are available to users in the US at no charge but with embedded ads.
+The full-length episodes, without the new CGI but digitally processed to remove the original celluloid artifacts, are available to users in the United States at no charge but with embedded ads.
 Short clips from the shows are also viewable at their web site.

 The company has recently presented all 3 seasons of the series via its Paramount+ premium streaming service.
-It has all full-length episodes, without the new CGI, like the tv.com app, and is available to users in the US with subscription without ad interruptions.
+It has all full-length episodes, without the new CGI, like the tv.com app, and is available to users in the United States with subscription without ad interruptions.

 In January 2007, the first season of Star Trek: The Original Series became available for download from Apple's iTunes Store.
 Although consumer reviews indicate that some of the episodes on iTunes are the newly "remastered" editions, iTunes editors had not indicated such, and if so, which are which.
 All first-season episodes that had been remastered and aired were available from iTunes, except "Where No Man Has Gone Before", which remains in its original form.
 On March 20, 2007, the first season was again added to the iTunes Store, with separate downloads for the original and remastered versions of the show, though according to the customer reviews, the original version contains minor revisions such as special effect enhancements.

 Netflix began online streaming of five of the six Star Trek television series on July 1, 2011; Deep Space Nine followed on October 1, 2011.